 Besides, we went through this same analysis of the Crime Bill in the 2016 election because the Democratic nominee, Hillary Clinton, was married to the last person to touch the law that wrought so much harm.

 Former President Bill Clinton apologized for what he did.
 “I signed a bill that made the problem worse,” he confessed four years ago to the people attending the National Association for the Advancement of Colored People’s annual meeting.
 “And I want to admit it.”

 Clinton’s admission served as a turning point where candidates - and their surrogates - asserted their right to evolve into better leaders.

 I won’t hold someone’s previous decisions against them if they’re willing to choose a new path, because that’s the standard I think people should live by.

 Booker, Biden and Harris all instituted oppressive and trauma-inducing policies, for sure, but none of that matters to me.
 What matters is what they are going to do now, in the future and if they’re elected.

 Any campaign I support will have a forward frame.
 I will withhold my primary vote from any candidate who holds past good faith decisions of a competitor against them.
 You should do the same.

-Chandra Bozelko writes the award-winning blog Prison Diaries and is the Vice President of the National Society of Newspaper Columnists.
+Chandra Bozelko writes the award-winning blog Prison Diaries.
 You can follow her on Twitter at @ChandraBozelko and email her at firstname.lastname@example.org.